MACH Architecture: Principles, Benefits and Examples

 Digital transformation with MACH helps to resolve the issue of poor web performance.
 In the case of eCommerce, time indeed translates into money: slow monolith websites lose orders to fast and flexible stores built with the MACH approach.

 With MACH architecture, the path to MVP (minimum viable product) is significantly shortened.
 Developers are able to rapidly roll-out prototypes and businesses can prove key concepts before investing in large-scale implementations, which leads to saving time and money.

-MACH architecture allows for tailor-made IT systems from the best technology available on the market.
-Companies are no longer doomed to settling for less when it comes to software suites: they can add, test, and remove particular services at any given time.
+MACH architecture allows for tailor-made IT systems built with the best technology available on the market.
+Companies are no longer doomed to settling for less when it comes to software suites: they can add, test, and remove particular services when needed.

-MACH architecture brings numerous benefits, however - to avoid making hollow statements - let's see what implementing MACH Technology looks like from those that have implemented it.
+MACH architecture brings numerous benefits, however - to avoid hollow statements - let's see how the implementation of MACH technology looks like in real life.

 Foodl, a B2B online marketplace for HoReCa, lacked a human touch in its digital services.
 They searched for a flexible solution that would support the company’s growth with the desired UX.
 The company didn't want to force customers into anything just to, for example, shorten the buyer journey or use any specific devices.
 They decided to approach it with Vue Storefront.

 "Vue Storefront gave us a speed start and a lot of flexibility.
 It fastens getting things done with native integrations and numerous OOTB features but doesn't block the business both from shaping the UX layer and scaling.
 It enables molding the tech to business requirements, not the other way around."

 Platform Technical Lead / Senior Product Owner at Foodl